otto-de/logsmith/README.md

 Logsmith identifies **access-keys** if their profile name starts with `access-key` (e.g. `access-key` or `access-key-foo`) in `.aws/credentials` and will not remove them.
 The same is true for **sso sessions**, which must start with `sso` in the `.aws/config` to not be removed.

+Because boto3 does not natively support SSO login, the user must have the AWS CLI installed.

 ### Run from source
 If you want to run logsmith from source, please use the following steps: